Gulden Price Up 15.2% Over Last Week (NLG)

-Gulden (CURRENCY:NLG) traded up 16.1% against the US dollar during the 1 day period ending at 13:00 PM Eastern on December 30th.
-One Gulden coin can currently be purchased for $0.0093 or 0.00000033 BTC on major exchanges.
-Gulden has a total market capitalization of $4.93 million and approximately $16,992.00 worth of Gulden was traded on exchanges in the last 24 hours.
-Over the last seven days, Gulden has traded up 15.2% against the US dollar.
+Gulden (CURRENCY:NLG) traded 16.1% higher against the U.S. dollar during the 1-day period ending at 13:00 PM ET on December 30th.
+One Gulden coin can now be purchased for $0.0093 or 0.00000033 BTC on major cryptocurrency exchanges.
+Gulden has a total market capitalization of $4.93 million and $16,992.00 worth of Gulden was traded on exchanges in the last day.
+During the last seven days, Gulden has traded 15.2% higher against the U.S. dollar.

 - Litecoin (LTC) traded up 2.7% against the dollar and now trades at $125.80 or 0.00445277 BTC.